Jofou/johaniefournier.com/public/blog/ca_temperature_eda/index.md

   - tidymodels
   - tidytuesday
   - viz
-summary: "How is climate change affecting temperature, Growing Degree Days (GDD), and the vegetation period in Chaudières-Appalaches?
-This analysis explores 20 years of historical climate data, uncovering trends, anomalies, and shifts in temperature patterns.
-By examining GDD calculations and vegetation period variations, we highlight the impacts on agriculture, crop cycles, and ecosystem resilience.
-Using R for data analysis and visualization, this study provides key insights into how climate trends are reshaping growing conditions in the region."
+summary: "{pollen} and {vegperiod} are two R packages that can be used to analyze temperature, Growing Degree Days (GDD), and vegetation period.
+In this analysis, we explore historical temperature records, GDD trends, and vegetation period changes in Chaudières-Appalaches, Quebec, using these packages.
+By combining data visualization and exploratory data analysis (EDA) techniques, we uncover key patterns and anomalies that shed light on climate-driven changes in the region."
 editor_options:
   chunk_output_type: inline
 ---